-- · severity of the disease under investigation; - size of the patient population and process for identifying subjects; - design of the trial protocol; - · availability and efficacy of approved medications for the disease under investigation;

-- availability of genetic testing for potential patients; - · ability to obtain and maintain subject consent; - · risk that enrolled subjects will drop out before completion of the trial; - eligibility and exclusion criteria for the trial in question; - · perceived risks and benefits of the product candidate under trial; - · perceived risks and benefits of genome editing as a therapeutic approach; - · efforts to facilitate timely enrollment in clinical trials; - · patient referral practices of physicians; - ability to monitor patients adequately during and after treatment; and - · proximity and availability of clinical trial sites for prospective patients.
+- · severity of the disease under investigation; - · size of the patient population and process for identifying subjects; - design of the trial protocol; - · availability and efficacy of approved medications for the disease under investigation; - · availability of genetic testing for potential patients; - ability to obtain and maintain subject consent; - · risk that enrolled subjects will drop out before completion of the trial; - eligibility and exclusion criteria for the trial in question; - perceived risks and benefits of the product candidate under trial; - perceived risks and benefits of genome editing as a therapeutic approach; - efforts to facilitate timely enrollment in clinical trials; - · patient referral practices of physicians; - ability to monitor patients adequately during and after treatment; and - · proximity and availability of clinical trial sites for prospective patients.

-In particular, our most advanced programs are focused on rare genetically defined diseases with limited patient pools from which to draw for enrollment in clinical trials.
-For example, the global incidence of LCA10 is estimated to be two to three per 100,000 live births worldwide.
+In particular, our most advanced program is focused on a rare genetically defined disease with a limited patient pool from which to draw for enrollment in a clinical trial, as the global incidence of LCA10 is estimated to be two to three per 100,000 live births worldwide.
 The eligibility criteria of our clinical trials will further limit the pool of available trial participants.
 Additionally, the process of finding and diagnosing patients may prove costly.